How Better Leave Management Can Improve Workforce Productivity?

 Often, the importance of documenting situations for reference becomes paramount.
 Similar to the practice of law, cases can differ and through a structured process of application and discovery, growth and improvement can also be achieved.

-Leave management is not just about transacting leaves; it’s a sophisticated process, so much so that some businesses opt to outsource their leave management.
+Leave management is not just about transacting leaves; it’s a sophisticated process, so much so that some businesses opt to outsource their leave management or use a leave management system to improve workforce productivity.

 In spite of this, remember that employees are not the responsibility of those that you outsource to.
 Rather, they are the responsibility of your organisation and those that manage it.